-Getting dentures requires several process of appointments, usually over several weeks.
+Getting dentures requires several processes of appointments, usually over several weeks.
 Impressions (molds) and measurements are taken and used to create your custom denture.
 Several appointments may be necessary to ensure proper shape, color, and fit.
 At the final appointment, your dentist will precisely adjust and place the completed denture, ensuring a natural and comfortable fit.

 Most patients experience increased saliva flow, some soreness, and possible speech and chewing difficulty.
 This is normal.
-However this will subside as your muscle and tissues get used to the new dentures.
+However, this will subside as your muscle and tissues get used to the new dentures.

 Proper cleaning of your new dental appliance, good oral hygiene, and regular dental visits will aid in the life of your new dentures.